arm-university/RPi-Pico-projects-for-schools/Markdown.md

 The columns of holes (e.g. the blue, orange, and red lines) are joined together underneath with a conductive strip; this allows us to connect the legs of components by just pushing them into connected holes.
 The columns either side of the middle "split" (in yellow) are not connected so we can actually connect quite a few components!

 The Pico outputs at 3.3 V. However, an LED may struggle with such a voltage and may need a small resistor to reduce the voltage.
 (If you think about the electricity as water flowing down a pipe, _voltage_ is like the pressure of the water.
 If something gets in the way, such as a radiator, the water pressure will reduce.
 Similarly, if something gets in the way of the flow of the electricity, in this case a resistor, then the voltage will be reduced.)
 Omitting the resistor at best can reduce the lifespan of the LED, and at worst can actually cause a fire.
-By using the datasheet of the LEDs you buy you can calculate the ideal resistor for your LED at 3.3 V. However, you may not have these details so for this project we will use a 220 O resistor—this is more than sufficient.
+By using the datasheet of the LEDs you buy you can calculate the ideal resistor for your LED at 3.3 V. However, you may not have these details so for this project we will use a 220 O resistorï¿½this is more than sufficient.
 Power will flow from the GPIO pin (use pin 0, labelled as "GP0" on the Explorer board) into the LED anode (the long leg), out of the LED cathode (the short leg), through the resistor and back to ground.
 Changing the LED pin from 25 to 0 is the only code change you should need to make.
 Electricity flows from positive (provided by the GPIO pin in this case) to ground (often shortened to GND).
 Every circuit needs a return path to ground.
 ___

 **PRO _TIP_**